0

 Saliva Hormone Testing looks at all your sex hormones: all three estrogens, progesterone, testosterone, and your adrenal hormones: DHEA, and four measures of cortisol throughout the day.

-A good lab will report results and provide optimal reference ranges for specific hormone stages like premenopause or post menopause.
-Optimal ranges matter because “normal” just means statistically common, not physiologically healthy.
+A good lab will report results and provide reference ranges for specific hormone stages like premenopause or post-menopause.
+Reference ranges matter because "normal" just means statistically common, not necessarily what feels right for you.
+Reference ranges help contextualize your results — some practitioners use ranges associated with women who report feeling their best, though individual results will vary.

 The really good news is that testing gives you data to help you understand the changes you have been experiencing.
-Women are often so relieved to know that they are not going crazy/murdery/falling apart - it’s that their hormones have moved way out of optimal ranges!
+Women are often so relieved to know that they are not going crazy/murdery/falling apart — it's that their hormones have moved in ways that explain what they've been noticing.

 Hormone testing is a way to see what your body is actually doing instead of guessing, blaming your willpower, or assuming you are just bad at being a woman in 2026.

-Sometimes the most radical thing you can do to love yourself and those around you is stop guessing and start measuring.
+Sometimes the most radical thing you can do to love yourself and those around you is stop guessing and start understanding.